bradgough/karan/karan_sa.rst

 The steps for deploying Karan are as follows.

-- Download the Karan Installer.
+- Download the karan-installer_.
 The link referenced is correct as at January 2018.
 - Deploy a Windows virtual machine running Windows 2012 R2 or Windows 2016 RTM
 - Enable PowerShell remote execution on the Karan Windows VM:
 .. note:: enable-psremoting